pilegard/cogfoundations/docs/09-reasoning.md

 We like to think that we make important decisions rationally, logically, and without bias or error— but what if that’s not the case?
 Standing in the cereal aisle, for example  you face dozens of choices.
 You reason that whole grain cereals are healthier, but the colorful box at eye level catches your attention.
 The "25% more free!" label seems like a good deal, but is it really?
 Your decision involves weighing nutrition against taste, cost against convenience, and logical analysis against marketing psychology.
 Even this simple choice reveals the complex interplay between reasoning and decision making that governs daily life.

-In reasoning, available information is taken into account in the form of premises.
-A conclusion is reached on the basis of these premises through a process of inference.
-The content of the conclusion goes beyond either one of the premises.
-To demonstrate, consider the following reasoning process you might use in that cereal aisle:

-> Premise 1: All cereals with whole grains are healthier than those without.
-> Premise 2: This cereal contains whole grains.
-> Conclusion: Therefore, this cereal is healthier than cereals without whole grains.

-The conclusion in this example follows directly from the premises, but it includes information that is not explicitly stated in the premises.
-This is a typical feature of a process of reasoning.
-We will discuss the two major kinds of reasoning, inductive reasoning and deductive reasoning, which logically complement one another.

 :::learningobjectives
 ##### LEARNING OBJECTIVES {-}
 1. Distinguish between deductive and inductive reasoning